Aravindseenu/Autonomous-parking-robot/README.md

 # Autonomous-parking-robot

-clone the folder to your system.
+The stated codes are based on Jestson TX2 Board

-The required informations can be found on instruction Pdf which will provide required steps followed in this project Requred files are found in Source code folder
+The required informations can be found on instruction Pdf which will provide steps followed in this project.

+Primary files are found in Source code folder

 The git will be updated with future works